-Even so, Archuleta and a coalition of wildlife conservationists and hunting advocates the state would launch a pilot program in 2022 that would allow people who accidentally hit one of those animals, or come across one on the side of the road, to cart the animal home as long as they apply for a free permit within 24 hours.
-Applicants could file their permit on an app that would also include information on how to properly dress the carcass and avoid foodborne illness.
+Under the proposal, the state would launch a pilot program in 2022 that would allow people who accidentally hit one of those animals, or come across one on the side of the road, to cart the animal home as long as they apply for a free permit within 24 hours.
+Applicants could file their permit on an app that would also include information on how to properly dress the carcass and avoid food-borne illness.
 They would also be allowed to "dispatch" animals that have been wounded, but not killed.